Low rates push Travelers to raise premiums further

 "This is a sign that most P&C insurers are going to have strong underwriting results for the quarter," BMO's Sebaski told Reuters.

 Net investment income fell about 9 percent to $657 million, mainly due to low interest rates.

-(Additional reporting by Tanya Aggarwal; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila)
+(Reporting by Aman Shah in Bangalore; Editing by Saumyadeb Chakrabarty and Sriraj Kalluvila)

 - U.S. leaders call for 'war' on Ebola outbreak, pledge troops